MichelZ/MSBuild.EntityFrameworkCore.RemoveDesignerCompilation/README.md

 Once you have configured the properties, simply build your project as usual.
 The MSBuild task will automatically remove the compilation of older `*.Designer.cs` files in your migration folder, keeping only the last N files as specified in the `RDC_DesignerFileCountToKeep` property.
 The MSBuild task will also modify your main migration files to include the `[Migration]` and `[DBContext]` attributes that were previously in the `*.Designer.cs` files, so be sure to commit those changes.

+## Known Issues

+The following known issues exist:
+- These files are needed for actual migrations
+  - It should work with a "going forward" approach, when you don't need to create additional databases, and you don't need to revert older migrations
+  - It has issues when you need to create additional databases (i.e. newly created database needs to be migrated to latest state)

 ## License